fastify/fastify/EXPENSE_POLICY.md

 ### Outstanding contributions

-The Lead Team can decide to add a bounty to an issue or PR not labeled as `bounty` if the contribution is outstanding.
+The lead team can decide to add a bounty to an issue or PR not labeled as `bounty` if the contribution is outstanding.

 ### Claiming a bounty

 To claim a bounty:

 - Submit a PR that fixes the issue
-- If multiple submissions exist, a Core Member will choose the best solution
+- If multiple submissions exist, a core member will choose the best solution
 - Once merged, the PR author can claim the bounty by:
   - Submitting an expense to the [Open Collective][submit] with the PR link
   - Adding a comment on the PR with a link to their Open Collective expense to ensure the claimant is the issue resolver
-- The expense will be validated by a Lead maintainer and then the payment will be processed by Open Collective
+- The expense will be validated by a lead maintainer and then the payment will be processed by Open Collective

 If the Open Collective budget is insufficient, the expense will be rejected.
 Unclaimed bounties are available for other issues.